karmab/kcli/doc/index.md

   - centos1
   - centos2
 ```

-Note the disk is shared between two vms (that typically would be defined within the same plan):
+Here the disk is shared between two vms (that typically would be defined within the same plan):

 ### pool
 ```YAML